activisthandbook/activisthandbook/articles/resources/how-to-blow-up-a-pipeline-film.md

 ### Reviews

 The YouTube channel Maxism Today has published an interesting review, criticising dangerous bomb building practices in the movie.
 The video unfortunately has a clickbait title and introduction suggesting the movie is a 'psy-op' (psychological operations by the US government).
-It is also suggested that the movie website shows a map of all oil pipelines, which it does not (it's a map of oil spills).
 It provides valuable insights nevertheless:

 <div data-youtube-video=""><iframe width="640" height="480" allowfullscreen="true" src="https://www.youtube-nocookie.com/embed/FXuW4mfxD8U" start="0"></iframe></div>